luetkemj/jsrlt/tutorial/part7.md

 #Part 7 - Creating the Interface

-We're getting closer and closer to a playable game but before we add additional gameplay mechanics we need to take a step and focus on the UI.
+We're getting closer and closer to a playable game but before we add additional gameplay mechanics we need to take a step back and focus on the UI.
 We're going to add 3 elements to our game to improve the interface.
 A HUD with player stats, an adventure log, and an info bar.

 To start, open up `./src/lib/canvas.js` and add some new properties to the grid object.
 These settings detail the width, height and location of each of our new elements.
 When complete the grid object will look like this: